terrillmoore/conduit-mfg/README.md

 2. **On the management PC:** Use scp to copy the file to the Conduit.

     ```shell
+    CONDUIT=192.168.2.1
-    scp -p /tmp/conduit-stage1 root@192.168.2.1:/tmp
+    scp -p /tmp/conduit-stage1 root@${CONDUIT}:/tmp
     ```

     You'll be prompted for root's password.

 3. Now we need to run the script.

-   - **Via Ethernet:** Run the script you've just copied over.
-The Conduit will reboot, at which point you need to move the cable to a network segment with a suitable DHCP server.
+   - **Via Ethernet:** Log into $CONDUIT, and run the script you've just copied over.
+The Conduit will set up for DHCP.
+If the Conduit is not on a network with a DHCP servier, you will need to move the cable to a network segment.
 The output looks like this:

       ```console
+      tmm@Ubuntu16-04-02-64:~/sandbox/ttn-multitech-cm$ ssh root@${CONDUIT}
+      Enter passphrase for key '/home/tmm/.ssh/id_rsa':
+      Password:
+      Last login: Fri Jan 26 15:42:05 2018 from desktop-dsjhc38
-      root@mtcap:~# sh /tmp/conduit-stage1
+      root@mtcdt:~# sh /tmp/conduit-stage1
+      All set: press enter to enable DHCP

+      udhcpc (v1.22.1) started
+      Sending discover...
+      Sending discover...
+      Sending select for 192.168.1.108...
+      Lease of 192.168.1.108 obtained, lease time 86400
+      /etc/udhcpc.d/50default: Adding DNS 192.168.1.1
+      checking ping
+      PING 8.8.8.8 (8.8.8.8) 56(84) bytes of data.
+      64 bytes from 8.8.8.8: icmp_seq=2 ttl=54 time=12.3 ms
+      64 bytes from 8.8.8.8: icmp_seq=3 ttl=54 time=12.5 ms
+      64 bytes from 8.8.8.8: icmp_seq=4 ttl=54 time=12.2 ms

+      --- 8.8.8.8 ping statistics ---
+      4 packets transmitted, 3 received, 25% packet loss, time 3005ms
+      rtt min/avg/max/mdev = 12.226/12.371/12.563/0.190 ms

+      if ping succeeded, you're ready to proceed by logging in from the
+      remote test system with ssh.
+Check the IP address from the ifconfig output
+      below...

+      eth0      Link encap:Ethernet  HWaddr 00:08:00:4A:37:6B
+                inet addr:192.168.1.108  Bcast:192.168.1.255  Mask:255.255.255.0
+                UP BROADCAST RUNNING MULTICAST  MTU:1100  Metric:1
+                RX packets:1120 errors:0 dropped:7 overruns:0 frame:0
+                TX packets:259 errors:0 dropped:0 overruns:0 carrier:0
+                collisions:0 txqueuelen:1000
+                RX bytes:109668 (107.0 KiB)  TX bytes:35441 (34.6 KiB)
+                Interrupt:23 Base address:0xc000

-      All set: press enter to reboot:
+      All set: press enter to restart sshd (will run in background)

-      rebooting...
-      root@mtcap:~# Connection to 192.168.2.1 closed by remote host.
+      Connection to 192.168.1.108 closed by remote host.
-      Connection to 192.168.2.1 closed.
+      Connection to 192.168.1.108 closed.
-      tmm@Ubuntu16-04-02-64:~/sandbox/org-ttn-ithaca-gateways$
       ```

-   Move the cable while the Conduit is rebooting.
-Log into your router or DHCP server, and find out what address your device was given.
+   NOTE: if the Conduit previously had a static address, you may lose connectivity after "press enter to enable DHCP."
+Also, even if the Conduit was formerly using DHCP, you might lose connectivity -- some routers assign new addresses on each DHCP cycle.
+In either case, you'll need to determine the new IP address at that point.

    - **Via USB:** Run the script you've just copied over.
-In principal this can also be done via the Ethernet connection, but this is easier if you have a USB cable, because there's no fireball state and you can manually move cables between routers if you don't have the special setup.

       ```console
       root@mtcdt:~# sh /tmp/conduit-stage1
-      Restarting OpenBSD Secure Shell server: sshd.
       All set: press enter to enable DHCP

       udhcpc (v1.22.1) started
       Sending discover...
       Sending discover...
-      Sending select for 192.168.4.9...
+      Sending select for 192.168.1.108...
-      Lease of 192.168.4.9 obtained, lease time 86400
+      Lease of 192.168.1.108 obtained, lease time 86400
-      /etc/udhcpc.d/50default: Adding DNS 192.168.4.1
+      /etc/udhcpc.d/50default: Adding DNS 192.168.1.1
       checking ping
       PING 8.8.8.8 (8.8.8.8) 56(84) bytes of data.
-      64 bytes from 8.8.8.8: icmp_seq=1 ttl=54 time=9.12 ms
-      64 bytes from 8.8.8.8: icmp_seq=2 ttl=54 time=8.74 ms
+      64 bytes from 8.8.8.8: icmp_seq=2 ttl=54 time=12.3 ms
-      64 bytes from 8.8.8.8: icmp_seq=3 ttl=54 time=8.99 ms
+      64 bytes from 8.8.8.8: icmp_seq=3 ttl=54 time=12.5 ms
-      64 bytes from 8.8.8.8: icmp_seq=4 ttl=54 time=8.97 ms
+      64 bytes from 8.8.8.8: icmp_seq=4 ttl=54 time=12.2 ms

       --- 8.8.8.8 ping statistics ---
-      4 packets transmitted, 4 received, 0% packet loss, time 3004ms
+      4 packets transmitted, 3 received, 25% packet loss, time 3005ms
-      rtt min/avg/max/mdev = 8.741/8.957/9.124/0.180 ms
+      rtt min/avg/max/mdev = 12.226/12.371/12.563/0.190 ms

       if ping succeeded, you're ready to proceed by logging in from the
       remote test system with ssh.
 Check the IP address from the ifconfig output
       below...

-      eth0      Link encap:Ethernet  HWaddr 00:08:00:4A:26:F0
+      eth0      Link encap:Ethernet  HWaddr 00:08:00:4A:37:6B
-                inet addr:192.168.4.9  Bcast:0.0.0.0  Mask:255.255.255.0
+                inet addr:192.168.1.108  Bcast:192.168.1.255  Mask:255.255.255.0
-                inet6 addr: fe80::208:ff:fe4a:26f0/64 Scope:Link
-                UP BROADCAST RUNNING MULTICAST  MTU:1500  Metric:1
+                UP BROADCAST RUNNING MULTICAST  MTU:1100  Metric:1
-                RX packets:857 errors:0 dropped:0 overruns:0 frame:0
+                RX packets:1120 errors:0 dropped:7 overruns:0 frame:0
-                TX packets:456 errors:0 dropped:0 overruns:0 carrier:0
+                TX packets:259 errors:0 dropped:0 overruns:0 carrier:0
                 collisions:0 txqueuelen:1000
-                RX bytes:81307 (79.4 KiB)  TX bytes:57594 (56.2 KiB)
+                RX bytes:109668 (107.0 KiB)  TX bytes:35441 (34.6 KiB)
                 Interrupt:23 Base address:0xc000

+      All set: press enter to restart sshd (will run in background)

       root@mtcdt:~#
       ```

+4. **On the management PC:** If the IP address of the Conduit changed, update the value of the CONDUIT variable.

+    ```bash
+    CONDUIT=192.168.1.108
+    ```

+    **_Remember to change the IP address to match what DHCP assigned!_**

 4. **On the managment PC:** Prepare to use ssh by adding the gateway login key to your ssh agent.
 (Remember that you defined the keys that you will use previously; see [above](https://gitlab-x.mcci.com/client/milkweed/mcgraw/conduit-mfg#install-your-authorized_keys-in-your-ansible-setup)).

     ```bash
     if [ X"$SSH_AUTH_SOCK" = X ]; then eval `ssh-agent` ; fi
     ssh-add {path}/keyfile
-    ssh root@192.168.4.9
     ```

-    **_Remember to change the IP address to match what DHCP assigned!_**

 5. **On the managment PC:** Verify that password-based login is disabled.

     ```console
-    $ SSH_AUTH_SOCK= ssh root@192.168.4.9
+    $ SSH_AUTH_SOCK= ssh root@$CONDUIT
     Permission denied (publickey,keyboard-interactive).
     ```